 Be careful of Dosage.

 The US institute of medicine (IOM) in 2004 provided adequate intake (AI) levels of this vitamin based on IU/day for all individuals according to age.
 For infants or those below the age of 50, 400 to 800IU (international unit) is required per day.
-Those between 50-70 years, 50nmol/L were recommended.
+For those between 50-70 years, 50nmol/L was recommended.
 Above 70 years, 600IU/day is suggested.